t3dotgg/minimal-gatsby-typescript-starter/README.md

+## Update

+I can't in good faith recommend Gatsby at this point in time.
+Thankfully there are lots of better options.
+[Next.js](https://nextjs.org/) is a great bet.

+I will do my best to maintain my "current recommendations" on [init.tips](https://init.tips).

+I am archiving this repo now.

 ### Minimal Gatsby Typescript Starter (with some opinions)

 This is my minimal starter for Gatsby+Typescript web apps.
 I use this combo a lot so I boiled down the essentials into one package.